AlexHumpert/Covid_19_Tweet_Fake_News_Detection/README.md

 #### Real-time Tweet Streaming

-To ingest twitter data we first create a Kafka producer in Python.
-This uses a library that queries Twitter's API to create very specialized queries, such as reading only tweets in the English language that contain the word "covid-19" case-insesitive.
-The API will direcly call twitter and stream data into our kafka model.
+To ingest twitter data we first created a Kafka producer in Python.
+This uses a library that queries Twitter's API to create very specialized queries, such as reading only tweets in the English language that contain the word "covid-19" (case-insesitive).
+The API directly calls twitter and streams data into our kafka model.

-From Spark Session we listen to part of the network that is receiving these tweets and save them into a dataframe one batch at a time.
-Our pre-trained classifier then classifies each batch of tweets as they are read into the Spark Session.
+From the Spark Session we listened to part of the network that was receiving those tweets and saved them into a dataframe one batch at a time.
+Our pre-trained classifier then classified each batch of tweets as they were read into the Spark Session.

-(The twitter producer configured to read only tweets in English containing "covid_19" case-insneitive is in the "twitter-producer.py" file).
+(The twitter producer is currently configured to read only tweets in English containing "covid_19" case-insneitive is in the "twitter-producer.py" file).

 ## Data Processing - NLP pipeline and Random Forest Classifier